JupiterXiaoxiaoYu/zkwasm-development-recipe/docs/zkWasm Mini Rollup.md

 }
 ```

+It bootstraps WASM by implementing zkWasm's host interfaces which are another WASM image that is preloaded before loading the main WASM image.
+The implementation of these host APIs can be found in ts/src/bootstrap/ which is compiled from the rust bootstrap code in host directory.

 ### Bootstrap (ts/bootstrap)
-The Bootstrap system in zkWasm Mini Rollup serves as the critical bridge between the TypeScript service layer and the WebAssembly-based host environment.
-It provides the necessary bindings and initialization logic to enable seamless communication between different components of the system.
+The Bootstrap process, as mentioned above, serves as the critical bridge between the service layer and the WebAssembly-based host environment.
+It provides the necessary bindings and initialization logic to enable seamless communication between different components.

 ```
 bootstrap/